 Investors are going to value your business and/or your business idea in their own way.
 However, many of them use similar methods.
 They create valuations with considerations such as your proven track record, proven and potential market size, management team, management track record, management experience, the assets the company has, both your liabilities and the company’s, and the perceived risk for any money invested (i.e. the risk of failure).

 When investors talk about risk, they mean both risk of failure and risk of losing the money invested, which are two very different things.
 An investor may feel more comfortable investing $80,000 into machinery than $80,000 into advertising.
 The risk of failure may be equal in both cases, but the risk of a complete loss of money is lower if the startup is buying machinery that can be liquidated so some of the money can be recouped.
-Money cannot be recouped on advertising, ergo the investment in advertising is perceived as riskier.
+Money cannot be recouped on advertising, ergo the investment in advertising is perceived as more risky.

 About Seed Money